 2. Muspelheim – Realm of Fire

-Muspelheim, ‘home of Muspel’, ‘ lies to the south of Ginnungagap and is a place of unbearable heat and fire, filled with lava, soot, and tongues of flame.
+Muspelheim, ‘home of Muspel’, ‘ lies to the south of Ginnungagap.
+In Norse mythology, Muspelheim is the world of fire and heat, filled with lava, soot, and tongues of flame.

-This inhospitable domain is the home of fire giants and of fire demons and is ruled over by the infamous fire giant Surt, who will one day set fire to the world tree.
+This inhospitable world is the home of fire giants and of fire demons and is ruled over by the infamous fire giant Surt, who will one day set fire to the world tree.

 The flames of Muspelheim melted Niflheim ice and lead to the birth of Ymir, the first being of creation.
 Without heat, the vast frost giant would have remained ever frozen in the ice and there would be no consciousness in our world.
 Therefore, both fire and ice gave rise to all living things in the Nine Realms.